 By engaging and educating families throughout the course of treatment, we help them to understand what happens when men with mental health disorder symptoms, such as hallucinations, anxiety, delusions, depression or mood swings, add substance use to the mix.

-Our outpatient services offered in Manchester, NH are based on the Assertive Community Treatment (ACT) model, an evidence-based practice.
+Our Community Integration Program (CIP) offered in Manchester, NH is based on the Assertive Community Treatment (ACT) model, an evidence-based practice.

 WestBridge is highly successful at helping participants gain the skills they need to live healthy, sober and satisfying lives while living in the community.